-Zoo Career Options with Salary Information
+Zoo Career Options and Salaries

 Veterinarians - Maintaining the health of a collection’s animals and providing emergency care is critical when an animal is sick or injured.
 Routine duties include performing surgeries, assisting with difficult births, cleaning teeth, taking x-rays and ultrasounds, suturing wounds, and evaluating animals that have shown significant behavioral or physiological changes.

-Zoologists employed by zoos are usually involved with conducting research studies, developing captive breeding programs, and analyzing data from the zoo’s collection of animals fall under this set of responsibilities.
+Zoologists - Conducting research studies, developing captive breeding programs, and analyzing data from the zoo’s collection of animals fall under this set of responsibilities.
 Subspecialties in the field of zoology include mammalogy (mammals), herpetology (reptiles), ichthyology (fish), and ornithology (birds).
 Zoologists generally earn between $60,000 and $70,000 per year, depending on their level of education and the nature of their work.

-Zoo curators oversee keepers, veterinarians, and other members of the support staff as they provide care for the animals under their supervision.
+Curators - This member of the management oversee keepers, veterinarians, and other members of the support staff as they provide care for the animals under their supervision.
 They are involved with all day to day decisions, developing research projects, and acquiring new animals for exhibits and breeding programs.

 Curators may specialize further as curator of a specific group of animals (i.e. reptiles or hoofstock), exhibits, education, conservation, research, or as the general curator (supervising all other specialty curators).